groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Zipped File (.zip) represents archives that can hold one or more files or directories.
+Represents a zipped file (.zip) that can hold one or more files or directories.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/compression/zip